Alaskans Living Independently (ALI) Medicaid Waiver: An Alternative to Nursing Home Care

 When persons have income over the limits, Miller Trusts, also called Qualified Income Trusts, can help.
 Specific to Alaska, they are called Irrevocable Income Trusts.
 “Excess” income is deposited into the trust, no longer counting as income.

 Inadequate planning or improperly implementing a Medicaid Planning strategy can result in a denial or delay of Medicaid benefits.
 Professional Medicaid Planners are educated in the planning strategies available in Alaska to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
-Some of the strategies violate Medicaid’s 60-month Look -Back Rule, and therefore, should only be implemented with careful planning.
+Some of the strategies violate Medicaid’s 60-month Look-Back Rule, and therefore, should only be implemented with careful planning.
 However, there are some workarounds, and Medicaid Planners are aware of them.
 For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
-Find a Medicaid Planner.
+Find a Certified Medicaid Planner.

 How to Apply for the Alaskans Living Independently (ALI) Medicaid Waiver